 It was a community that I built, and I've been able to connect with so many people from across the world and see what they are doing.
 The ability to learn on the go and have a free platform to connect with other people has been awesome; I'm standing in the checkout line, and I can pull up Twitter and find an article to discover a new idea while I'm standing and waiting.
 And it's so me.
 I love learning, and I always want to be a continuous learner.

 I'm in a program for technology coaches through our State Department called the Alabama Leaders of Education Technology.
 It’s been kind of like a mentorship program.
-We've had several different Twitter chats with technology coaches across the state, and it’s great to see what other people in my position are doing and how they respond to different questions.”
+We've had several different Twitter chats with technology coaches from across the state, and it’s great to see what other people in my position are doing and how they respond to different questions.”

 In a lot of ways, this experience is indicative of what students experience now and will experience in their future.
 The most powerful level of technology integration is redefinition, and here are teachers redefining professional development with social media by using it to dissipate borders and break down the walls of traditional classrooms.